aarron-lee/thinkpad_x12_fn_switcher/README.md

 ## Quick install

-Note that the quick install uses a python venv for to install pyusb, so this should work on immutable distros like Fedora Silverblue, Universal Blue variants, etc.
+Note that the quick install uses python and all dependencies are provided, so this should work on immutable distros like Fedora Silverblue, Universal Blue variants, etc.

 ```
 curl -L https://github.com/aarron-lee/thinkpad_x12_fn_switcher/raw/main/install.sh | sh